 Fruit Salad with honey lime dressing is sweet and full of fresh flavor.
 This easy fruit salad recipe is a favorite summer side dish or dessert!

-Today’s recipe boasts a rainbow of fruits and a sweet fruit salad dressing.
-The honey lime dressing is light and fresh and we’ll use just enough to add an extra zip of flavor to our fresh fruit.
+This recipe features a rainbow of fruits and a sweet fruit salad dressing.
+The combination of ingredients in this recipe make for a delicious and colorful salad.
+You can swap in your favorite fruits and adapt this recipe to use what is in season.
+The honey lime dressing is light and fresh and we use just enough to add an extra zip of flavor to our fresh fruit.

 We can’t get enough of this fresh fruit salad.
 The recipe makes a big bowl, which is a good thing because it always gets eaten in record time!